-When I came home more than a year later, Patches’ little body had given in to age and was so riddled with pain that it was clear we had to help him to end his suffering.
-I held him in my arms as he was euthanized, and even now, nearly 20 years later, I can barely write this sentence through my tears as I remember that moment.
-It is only now that I am beginning to understand the role he played in my development and in the fabric of my life.
-In my adult life, I have worked with numerous children as a classroom teacher, as a researcher, and as a community volunteer, and I am struck by the seemingly instantaneous bond that many children have with animals.
+Although I had to say goodbye to Patches when I was 18, it is only now that I am beginning to understand the role that Patches played in my development and in the fabric of my life.
+Over the past 20 years, I have worked with numerous children around the world as a classroom teacher, as a researcher, and as a community volunteer, and regardless of the context, I am struck by the seemingly instantaneous bond that many children have with animals.

-The depth of my feelings for Patches is reflected in how difficult it was for me to consider getting another dog.
-It took me seven years to even consider this possibility.
-Ironically, the year I felt that I might be ready was the same year that I began teaching elementary school.
-My new dog’s name was Tango, a little white Maltese-poodle, and she was a gift from my new husband.
-As I introduced her into our lives and let her into my heart, I also felt drawn to share her with my students.
-My grade two students, who were the same age as I was when I first got Patches, were thrilled and delighted the first time I brought Tango into our classroom.
-In fact, bringing her into our classroom became somewhat of a tradition; my students and I negotiated a contract that if they could earn the words “Tango Time” by being kind and respectful to each other throughout the week, I would promise to bring Tango into our classroom on Friday mornings – and this is when the magic began…
+The year that I began teaching elementary school, a little white Maltese-poodle named Tango came into my life.
+My second grade students were delighted the first time I brought Tango into our classroom.
+I negotiated a contract with them that if they could earn the letters to spell the words “Tango Time” by being kind and respectful to each other throughout the week, I would bring Tango into our classroom on Friday mornings – and this is when the magic began…

-Five years later, How Dogs Help Kids Read and Succeed In the Classroom is my answer.
-This program is a piece of my contribution to the larger conversation about understanding and nurturing the human-animal bond.
+Dogs Help Kids Read and Succeed is the culmination of a decade of research, informed by best practices in literacy education and two decades of teaching.
+It is a piece of my contribution to the larger conversation about understanding and nurturing the human-animal bond.
 It is my offer of help for what we can do to inspire children to love reading while valuing their connection with each other and with the natural world they will inherit.
 Together, we can help children to rediscover joy, purpose, and love of reading during valuable moments in connection with each other and with animals.